MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 04 Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

     module: 'Module 1: Configure and integrate a Log Analytics agent and workspace in Defender for Cloud'
 ---

-# Lab: Configure the Log Analytics agent and workspace
+# Lab 04: Configure the Log Analytics agent and workspace
 # Student lab answer key

 ## Instructions